Application deadline is April 1, 2024!

 Otter Point Creek is an ideal site for a broad range of research topics with a diversity of habitats.
 Students can work with the Park Manager to develop their own research project from the topics listed below:

-- Trends in emergent vegetation– A data analysis project, looking at how Emergent Vegetation Survey sample plots have changed over time, utilizing data sets from 2008 to 2020.
-This project is low on fieldwork and high in priority and accessibility.
-Virtual-friendly.
+- Trends in Emergent Vegetation– A data analysis project, looking at how Emergent Vegetation Survey sample plots have changed over time, utilizing data sets from 2008 to 2022.
+Changes in species composition and distribution may be connected to climate change and urbanization.
+Options for desktop or virtual based projects, projects with a fieldwork component will also be considered.

 Anita C. Leight Research Interns will receive research support and mentoring from trained personnel.
 They receive a stipend as well as access to research equipment and supplies.